Oatmeal Creme Pies

 - I tweaked Jen’s recipe a wee bit, adding ginger to the cookie recipe and butter to the filling instead of shortening.
 Butter trumps shortening 99% of the time, though the latter is great for making a flaky pie crust.

-- I also made 12 Oatmeal Creme Pies instead of 20.
-They had to be BIG like the original Little Debbie version.
-Feel free to make any size you like, but make sure to adjust your baking time if you elect to make smaller cookies.
+- Feel free to make 12 larger Debbie Oatmeal Creme Pies instead of 20.
+Those will be BIG like the original Little Debbie version.
+Make any size you like, but watch the baking time with your first batch so you know what works for the size you make and your specific oven.

-- Using a spatula to tap the oatmeal cookies into perfect rounds as soon as they come out of oven, makes for better looking sandwich cookies.
+- Using a spatula (affiliate links) to tap the oatmeal cookies into perfect rounds as soon as they come out of the oven, makes for better-looking sandwich cookies.

 - Also, using a cookie disher to make consistent sized cookies is extremely helpful.

-- I like using an offset spatula to spread frosting on these cookies.
+- I like an offset spatula to spread frosting on these cookies.
+You can also pipe the frosting on with a piping bag and a star tip.

 - 1 cup butter, at room temperature